Orange-OpenSource/conllueditor/README.md

 * export of dependency graphs as svg or LaTeX (for the [tikz-dependency](https://ctan.org/pkg/tikz-dependency) package or the [doc/deptree.sty](doc/deptree.sty) class, see [documentation](doc/deptree-doc.pdf))
 * prohibits invalid (cyclic) trees

+Since version 2.0.0 the tool can be used as front-end to display the results of dependency parsing in the same way as the editor.
+* dependency tree/dependency hedge
+* CoNLL-U/LaTeX/SD-Parse format
+For more information see section [Parser Front-End](#parser-front-end)

 ## Installation